 1/2 cup diced Swiss cheese

 In a large skillet, fry the bacon until crisp.

 Remove the bacon from the skillet and drain on paper towels.
 (Don't clean out the skillet.)

 Crumble the bacon and set it aside, covered, in the refrigerator.

-In the skillet with the bacon drippings, cook the chicken over medium heat for 3 to 4 minutes per side.
-Wait until the chicken is light brown on the bottom side and turn once.
+In the skillet with the bacon drippings, cook the chicken breasts over medium heat for 3 to 4 minutes per side, until the outside has formed a nice light brown coating.

-Place the browned chicken in a 4 to 6-quart slow cooker.
-Top with the mushrooms.
+Place the browned chicken in a 4- to 6-quart slow cooker.
+Top with the drained mushrooms.

 Using the same skillet you used to brown the chicken, heat the soup, mixing well and scraping up the pan drippings.

 Pour the soup sauce over the chicken.

-Cover the slow cooker and cook on LOW for 4 to 5 hours, or until the chicken registers 165 F at the thickest of the meat using a meat thermometer.
+Cover the slow cooker and cook on low for 4 to 5 hours, or until the chicken registers 165 F at the thickest part of the meat using a meat thermometer.